 For younger, fast-growth companies, the CCC can give you valuable insight into the sustainability of that growth.
 A company that's taking longer to make cash may need to tap financing to keep its momentum.
 For older, mature companies, the CCC can tell you how well the company is managed.
 Firms that begin to lose control of the CCC may be losing their clout with their suppliers (who might be demanding stricter payment terms) and customers (who might be demanding more generous terms).
 This can sometimes be an important signal of future distress -- one most investors are likely to miss.

-On a 12-month basis, the trend at TiVo looks good.
-At 14.2 days, it is 0.7 days better than the five-year average of 14.9 days.
-The biggest contributor to that improvement was DPO, which improved 8.8 days compared to the five-year average.
-That was partially offset by a 5.5-day increase in DIO.
+On a 12-month basis, the trend at TiVo looks less than great.
+At 20.9 days, it is 6.0 days worse than the five-year average of 14.9 days.
+The biggest contributor to that degradation was DSO, which worsened 16.2 days when compared to the five-year average.

 Though the CCC can take a little work to calculate, it's definitely worth watching every quarter.
 You'll be better informed about potential problems, and you'll improve your odds of finding the underappreciated home run stocks that provide the market's best returns.